 Main UNRWA installations:

-- Four double-shift schools in two buildings
+- One double-shift school and two single shift schools in three buildings

 - One health centre